meken/cloud-hackathons/hacks/agent-runtime-ops/README.md

 ### Introduction

-Deploying an agent is not the finish line.
-In production:

-- Customers phrase requests in unexpected ways.
-- Product inventory and refund policies evolve.
-- Underlying foundation models or external APIs can introduce subtle behavior changes or hallucinations.
+Our agent is now protected against malicious vectors and hosted on a scalable infrastructre, but we're not done yet.
+In real world customers can phrase their requests in unexpected ways and underlying foundation models or external APIs can introduce subtle behavior changes or hallucinations.

-To maintain high standards, we need **Online Evaluation** — continuous, automated assessment of live production interactions.
-Online Monitors sample real user conversations from Cloud Trace / Cloud Logging and score them asynchronously against multi-turn AutoRater metrics (such as `MULTI_TURN_TASK_SUCCESS`, `MULTI_TURN_TOOL_USE_QUALITY`, and `SAFETY`).
-This creates a closed-loop **Quality Flywheel** to proactively catch quality drift before customers are impacted.
+In order to make sure that our agent keeps working properly we need to continously monitor its **behavior**. *Online Monitors* sample real user conversations from Cloud Trace / Cloud Logging and score them asynchronously against multi-turn AutoRater metrics.
+This creates a closed-loop *Quality Flywheel* to proactively catch quality drift before customers are impacted.

 ### Description

-Create a new Online Monitor with the following configuration:

-- **Target Agent:** Select your deployed Cymbal Retail agent.
-- **Metrics to Track:**
-  - `MULTI_TURN_TASK_SUCCESS` (evaluates whether the agent achieved the customer's goal across the conversation)
-  - `MULTI_TURN_TOOL_USE_QUALITY` (evaluates whether tools were called accurately with appropriate arguments)
-  - `SAFETY` (evaluates adherence to enterprise safety policies)
-- **Sampling Rate:** Set sampling percentage to `100%` (for testing) and configure a sample cap.
+Create a new *Online Monitor* for the agent and enable only the following metrics to track: *Final Response Quality* and *Tool Use Quality*.
+Set sampling percentage to `100%` and configure a sample cap of 50.

+Run the `simulate-traffic.sh` script for `20` sessions and `1.0` second of delay and wait for the evaluation to be triggered.
+Find the metric with the lowest value and investigate its root cause.
+Fix that and redeploy the agent with the fix.
+Run the script again to verify if the impacted metric is improved.

 ### Success Criteria

 - An Online Monitor is created and active on Agent Platform.
-- Multi-turn AutoRater metrics (`MULTI_TURN_TASK_SUCCESS`, `MULTI_TURN_TOOL_USE_QUALITY`, `SAFETY`) are configured.
+- The metrics *Final Response Quality* and *Tool Use Quality* are configured.
-- Production traces appear in Cloud Trace with complete OpenTelemetry GenAI attributes.
+- The (subtle) issue with the agent is detected through investigation of evaluations and fixed.
-- The Online Monitor evaluates the sampled traces and displays live quality scores in the Agent Platform Evaluation dashboard.
+- The Online Monitor metrics are above `90%` after the fix.

 ### Learning Resources